 Bitcoin, the very first cryptocurrency launched back in 2009, may have been considered an example of DeFi back then.
 But it would certainly not pass for it now.
 The concept of DeFi has evolved within the crypto community.

 At present, most applications of DeFi have accumulated on the Ethereum blockchain.
 Ethereum, the second-largest cryptocurrency platform in the world, has gradually become more compatible with DeFi than the Bitcoin platform.
 This is primarily because Ethereum makes it easier to build different types of decentralized applications beyond Bitcoin’s basic transactions.
 As Ethereum creator Vitalik Buterin pointed out in the original Ethereum whitepaper back in 2013, Ethereum supports a lot more complex financial use cases.
 From implementing increased financial security and transparency to offering more flexibility to providing more liquidity opportunities, the Ethereum smart contracts gave DeFi some of its more advantageous features.

-The DeFi movement has been giving the centralized monetary system a run for its money across the fintech space for a while now, with DeFi’s applications in areas ranging from trading to asset management to insurance to lending and borrowing protocols.
-Before we take a detailed look at DeFi’s varied use cases, however, let’s first see why exactly DeFi has become a preferable alternative to the traditional banking system for many, many users all over the world, shall we?
+The DeFi movement has been giving the centralized monetary system a run for its money for a while now.
+DeFi’s applications in areas range from trading to asset management to insurance to lending and borrowing protocols.
+Before we take a detailed look at DeFi’s varied use cases, however, let’s first see why exactly DeFi has become a preferable alternative to the traditional banking system for many, many users all over the world.